ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 ## Version -00 to -01

+* Added requirements for Host Object Type

+## Version -00 to -01

 * Added Privacy Considerations section
 * R1.5 has been changed to MUST instead of MAY.
 * R1.6 has been changed to MUST instead of SHOULD.